nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * PIVOT does not allow the addition of Cases, Documents, Suspect, Witness or Victim that already exists.
 * When editing details in PIVOT, if it results in duplicates, PIVOT will not allow it as well.
 * Cases are identified by their Title.
 Users cannot add a Case if there is an existing Case (from both Home/Archive section) with the same Title.
+Title is a case-sensitive field.
 * Documents are identified by both their Name and Reference.
+Name is not a case-sensitive field.
 Users cannot add a Document to a Case if there is an existing Document with the same Name and Reference in that case.
 * Suspects, Witnesses, Victims are identified by their Name, Sex and Phone.
 Users cannot add a Suspect/Witness/Victim to a Case if there is an existing Suspect/Witness/Victim with the same Name, Sex and Phone in that Case.
+Name is not a case-sensitive field.
 * However, note that there can be duplicates between Suspect, Witness and Victim in a Case, and between different Cases.
 There can be a Suspect with the same Name, Sex and Phone as an existing Victim/Witness in that Case and vice versa.
 The same Suspect/Witness/Victim can also appear in two different cases.